Wilhelm von Gayl: Biography

-He served throughout the First World War, initially as an officer on active service, and was decorated with the Iron Cross first class, but soon joined the administration of Ober Ost as Supreme Commander of All German Forces in the East.
-In 1916 he became Chief of the Department of interior politics and administration of Ober Ost and on 1 September 1918 Landeshauptmann ("State Captain") of northern Lithuania at Kaunas.
+He served throughout the First World War, initially as an officer on active service, and was decorated with the Iron Cross first class, but soon joined the administration of Ober Ost, the supreme command of all German forces in the east.
+In 1916, he became chief of the department of interior politics and administration of Ober Ost and, on 1 September 1918, Landeshauptmann ("state captain") of northern Lithuania at Kaunas.

-In 1919 Gayl was a member of the German delegation at the Versailles conference and became the German Commissioner for the Allenstein Plebiscite precinct throughout the East Prussian plebiscite in 1920.
+In 1919, Gayl was a member of the German delegation at the Versailles conference and became the German Commissioner for the Allenstein Plebiscite precinct throughout the East Prussian plebiscite in 1920.

-Gayl was a member of the Prussian State Council in 1921-33 and was the East Prussian deputy at the Reichsrat in 1921-32.
-He was the head of the Society for the Encouragement of Inner Colonization in 1925-32 and became the chairman of the Reichsboard of Youth fitness (Reichskuratorium für Jugendertüchtigung) in 1932.
+Gayl was a member of the Prussian State Council in 1921–33 and was the East Prussian deputy at the Reichsrat from 1921 to 1932.
+He sat as a deputy in the provincial parliament of the Province of East Prussia from 1929 to its dissolution in 1933.
+He was the head of the Society for the Encouragement of Inner Colonization in 1925–32 and became the chairman of the Reichsboard of Youth fitness (Reichskuratorium für Jugendertüchtigung) in 1932.